 Another good book to learn about the animal kingdom is the National Geographic Animal Encyclopedia.

-This book will provide readers important information about different species and their way of life.
+This book will provide readers with important information about different species and their way of life.
 Many animals differ from one another and are classified in various ways, depending on which “kingdom” they belong to.

 This is a perfect book for teachers who have longed for an intricate introduction to different animal species.

 All animals included in this book are organized by taxonomy within each section (mammals, birds, amphibians, fish, reptiles, and invertebrates).
-Plus, they are all lined up by their common and scientific names, as wells as fact boxes that featuring the lifespan of the certain animal, their natural habitat, and their actual size and details describing their usual diet, special features, and the other relevant information.
+Plus, they are all lined up by their common and scientific names, as wells as fact boxes that feature the lifespan of the certain animal, their natural habitat, and their actual size and details describing their usual diet, special features, and the other relevant information.

 There are also symbols included in this book representing the conservation and habitat status of each animal especially endangered ones that highlight a raising interest topic for younger generations, color-coding on each section also makes it fun and provides for easy browsing.

 This book will entice them to learn more about the animal kingdom.
 They would love to be aware of their responsibility in conserving nature’s natural habitat.
 It’s a great way to reinforce into their young minds to help conserve our home, the Earth.

 The organization reinforces lessons learned in science class because it is separated into vertebrate and invertebrate animals so further subdivided by phylum.

 Each species gets to have its own page with lively color photos of creatures in their natural habitat, while important information on variations within the species celebrates the different kinds of animals across the world.

 One of the highlights in this book is the stunning photos of different animals.
 In fact, this is one of the best animal encyclopedias out there.

 Not only does it provide pertinent information about different animal species, but the book also offers a high-quality visual representation of these animals that anyone of any age will thoroughly enjoy seeing, as it makes the experience of knowing these animals much more enjoyable.